althk/goeasy/README.md

 ## GOEasy

-A collection of utility packages aimed at reducing/eliminating GRPC and other server boilerplate setup.
+A collection of utility packages aimed at reducing/eliminating setup toil for various workflows in golang.

 ### grpcutils